Mounia Meddour

-Mounia Meddour (born May 15, 1978) is a Franco-Algerian film director.
+Mounia Meddour (born 15 May 1978) is a Franco-Algerian film director.

 Biography

 Meddour's father is the Algerian director Azzedine Meddour and her mother comes from Russia.
 She studied in a journalism school, then trained in cinema and audiovisual in France.
 She completed a diploma at the European Centre Of Training Production Film (CEFPF) in fiction film directing in 2002 then a second diploma in documentary filmmaking in 2004.

 She then directed several documentaries, such as Particules élémentaires in 2007, La Cuisine en héritage in 2009, and in 2011 Cinéma algérien, un nouveau souffle a documentary on the new generation of Algerian directors which emerge, despite the absence of funding.
 That same year, she directed her first short fiction film, Edwige.

 Finally, in 2019, her first feature fiction film, Papicha, filmed in spring 2018, is directed and is selected at the Cannes Film Festival.
 In Papicha, the young female main character, Nedjma, is passionate about fashion and tries to organize a fashion show in her hall of residence in 1990.
 It is a way to mention a decade of violence and terrorism, in the 1990s, in Algeria.
-The film was presented at the Cannes Film Festival in the Un Certain Regard section and also received three awards at the Angoulême Film Festival in France.
+The film was presented at the Cannes Film Festival in the Un Certain Regard section and also received three awards at the Angoulême Francophone Film Festival in France.
 It was also nominated at the César Awards 2020 as Best First Feature Film, and her actress Lyna Khoudri, with whom she prepared for a long time her character, was selected in the list of a potential Most Promising Actress award.
-Finally, the February 28, 2020, at the César Film Awards, the film will win two awards.
-Best First Feature Film and Most Promising Actress for her lead actress awards.
+Finally, on 28 February 2020 at the César Film Awards, the film won two awards: Best First Feature Film and Most Promising Actress for her lead actress awards.